Azure/azureml-assets/training/model_management/components/import_model/README.md

 1. _license_file_path_ (URI_FILE, optional)

-    Path to the license file of the model(which user want to import)
+    Path to the license file of the model(which user want to import).

 ## 1.2 Inputs for Model Registration Component

 1. _model_metadata_ (URI_FILE, optional)

-    A JSON or a YAML file that contains model metadata confirming to Model V2 [contract](https://azuremlschemas.azureedge.net/latest/model.schema.json).
+    A JSON or a YAML file that contains model metadata confirming to Model V2 contract.

 # 2. Outputs